We all want healthy hearts and we want to do everything we can to maintain terrific cardiovascular health.

 There are numerous benefits from resistance training to improve bone density, which to name but a few, are increased bone mineral density, increased strength, and an increased ability to perform activities.
 You can read more from a recent study, “The Benefits of Strength Training for Bone Density.”

-By building up your muscle we can help you to lose weight.
+InForm Fitness can certainly help you gear your body to use burn fat as fuel, and achieve your weight loss goals.
 Muscle makes up of over 40% of our total body mass and is the greatest consumer of your body’s energy stores.
 By adding 5-10 lbs. of muscle, you can burn a whopping 300 extra calories a day staying sedentary.
 That’s great news right?
 But the caveat is that you will only lose fat and weight if you also “eat to lose.”
-Healthcare professionals recommend a diet that is low in sugar and grain-based carbohydrates, such as pasta, bread, rice, and cereal.
+Generally, we recommend a diet that is low in sugar and grain-based carbohydrates, such as pasta, bread, rice, and cereal.

 Strength training with InForm Fitness not only improves your muscle strength but it also improves your joints, providing a better shock absorber able to protect you from common injuries sustained from sports activities.
 Should you become injured or require surgery for some reason, you’ll discover another benefit from our workout – reduced recovery time.
 You will recover faster when your bones and muscles were at peak performance prior to any injury sustained.